Julián Araujo

-Julián Vicente Araujo Zúñiga (born 13 August 2001) is a professional footballer who plays as a right-back for club Bournemouth.
-Born in the United States, he plays for the Mexico national team.
+Julián Vicente Araujo Zúñiga (born 13 August 2001) is a professional soccer player who plays as a right-back for club Bournemouth.
+Born in the United States, he represents the Mexico national team.

 Youth

 Araujo was born in Lompoc, California, and is of Mexican descent.
-He attended Lompoc High School.
-After two years at Lompoc High School, he left home and joined Barça Residency Academy in Casa Grande, Arizona in 2017.
+He attended Lompoc High School for two years, then left home and joined Barça Residency Academy in Casa Grande, Arizona in 2017.

 In March 2017, Araujo had committed to playing college soccer at the University of California, Santa Barbara from 2018 onward.

 Club career

 LA Galaxy II

 Araujo made his professional debut in a 2–2 draw with Seattle Sounders 2 on 4 October 2018, coming on as an 88th-minute substitute for Nate Shultz.